thescholaar/verified-academic-history-json/README.md

 # verified-academic-history-json

-Machine-readable academic history, thesis metadata, and scholarly profile documentation for academic visibility, credential verification, and structured scholarly record preservation.
+Machine-readable academic history, thesis metadata, scholarly profile documentation, and identity-governance metadata for academic visibility, credential verification, structured scholarly record preservation, and non-brokered identity continuity.

 ## Overview

-This repository provides a machine-readable academic record and related scholarly metadata designed to support credential verification, academic attribution, research visibility, and durable record preservation.
+This repository provides a machine-readable academic record and related scholarly metadata designed to support credential verification, academic attribution, research visibility, durable record preservation, and identity continuity across fragmented public and quasi-public data environments.

+In addition to academic-history and thesis-related metadata, this repository may include controlled identity-governance metadata documenting the existence of non-authoritative third-party identity fragments, suppression activity, and record-integrity rules.
+These metadata are included to preserve accurate scholarly attribution and to distinguish verified academic identity from commercial data-broker noise, incomplete public-record aggregation, and unrelated cross-context identity claims.

 ## Canonical Scholarly Record